SilenceGeneric/OpenAI-Bot/README.md

-Simple AI bot using OpenAI's API adjust the settings in script.
+Simple AI chatbot using OpenAI's API; adjust the settings in script.